MRF's Advocacy Initiatives

 Learn more about the aspects of the MRF’s advocacy work and how you can get involved in:

 The MRF focuses on several key issues at the local and national levels, including tanning legislation, access to clinical trials, and funding for clinical research on melanoma.

-Raising awareness of the dangers of tanning and the importance of early detection of melanoma
+Working with community, industry and government to raise awareness of the dangers of tanning and the importance of early detection of melanoma

 The Messengers are the MRF’s Community Advocates for Awareness.
 By volunteering with the MRF as a Melanoma Messenger, you can spread the message about melanoma to your community.
 The MRF has several ways to get involved; click here to get started!